jrlahti/test-template/README.md

-I am a UTSA student currently majoring in Business of Cyber Security.
+I am a UTSA student currently majoring in a Bachelors of Business in Cyber Security.

 :hammer_and_wrench: Technical Skills
 <div>